Logirby/Emotion-Level/Topspin Stats and Passives.md

 Temperance: 1
 Justice: 0

-Passives: (Max 3)
+---

+Passives

+---

-Kizuna/Extremely Extreme fatigue: After an ally has taken 10% of their hp in one attack or reduced to 25% of total hp gain 2 defense power up each turn for the rest of the combat.
+Kizuna/Extremely Extreme fatigue:

+After an ally has taken 10% of their hp in one attack or reduced to 25% of total hp gain 2 defense power up each turn for the rest of the combat.

 Starts combat with 90% less HP/SP.
 Cannot restore HP/SP higher than 150. (stats take this into account)